``` ```html id="sailung2" ``` ```html id="sailung3" ``` ```html id="sailung4" ``` ```html id="sailung5"

 • Off the Beaten Path in Nepal

-In a country known for crowded trekking routes, the Sailung cultural trek offers a much more tranquil and off-the-beaten-path Nepal experience.
+In a country known for crowded trekking routes, the Sailung cultural trek offers a much more tranquil, less crowded Himalaya experience.
 You’ll often find yourself as the only trekking group in a village.

 Local Culture and Traditions Along the Sailung Route